What is the contraceptive implant?

 Occasionally the implant can be difficult to feel or remove and you may need to have an ultrasound to check its position in your arm.

-What should I do if I get frequent or heavy bleeding?
+What should I do if I get changes in bleeding?

 Irregular bleeding is a common side effect and will usually settle down within 3 months.
 Whatever your bleeding pattern, the implant is still effective.